-5 Things about Daily Tooth Care from a Dentist
+5 Things About Teeth Care from a Dentist

 This means taking care of your teeth will improve not only your oral health but your overall well-being.
-One misconception many people have about dental or oral care is that they only need to visit the dentist or pay special attention to their teeth when they have teeth issues.
+One misconception many people have about dental or tooth care is that they only need to visit the dentist or pay special attention to their teeth when they have teeth issues.
 However, that should not be the case.
 You must take care of your teeth and visit your orthodontist for routine checkups.
-Even if they tell you that you have a very nice set of teeth, it is vital to take the right steps in caring for your teeth and preventing any dental issues.
+Even if they tell you that you have a very nice set of teeth, it is vital to take the right steps in care of the teeth and preventing any dental issues.

-Tooth care is one of the most important aspects of personal hygiene. it is a very crucial thing to clean your teeth daily to prevent tooth decay, gum disease, and other infections.
-Here are some vital things you need to know about taking care of your teeth daily.
+Tooth care is one of the most important aspects of personal hygiene.
+It is very crucial to clean your teeth daily to prevent tooth decay, gum disease, and other infections.
+Here are some vital things related to teeth that you need to know about taking care of your teeth daily.

 When brushing, you should spend a minimum of two minutes and make sure the brush gets to every part of the teeth.
 According to NCBI, brushing regularly without the right way will not get you the desired results.